 - Study case files, with correspondence, contracts and pleadings

 - Exercises covering a range of legal topics including contract law, employment law and intellectual property law

 - Case law, legal analysis and other building blocks of U.S. legal education

 Registration for LEAD is available to all LL.M. students entering the University of Minnesota LL.M. program.
 Registration opens April 1 on a first come, first served basis.
 Enrollment is limited and closes when the course is full.
-LEAD participants will be enrolled in both the earlier three-week online session in addition to the three-week in-person session on campus.
-The cost of the six-week program is $2,950 total.
+LEAD participants are expected to be present in person, on campus for the entirety of the program.
+The cost of the four-week program is $2,950 total.

 Note: for LL.M. students entering the U.S. on an F-1 visa, the earliest date to enter the U.S. is July 8, 2023.